 The Chain of Command

-Photo By: Cpl.
-Walter D. Marino II
+—USMC photo by Cpl.
+Walter D. Marino II.

 There are many occasions in your soon-to-be Marine's career that he or she will not be available for you to converse with or ask questions.
-Those situations may be during training, school, field exercises or deployment to name a few.
+Those situations may be during training, school, field exercises, or deployment, to name a few.
 For this reason, the Marine Corps also implements a civilian chain of command for family members called "Family Readiness" once the recruit has graduated from boot camp.

-When you are on the Family Readiness list for contact, you will receive information at appropriate intervals during situations described above, through the Mass Communication Tool (MCT).
+When you are on the Family Readiness list for contact, you will receive information at appropriate intervals during situations described above through the Mass Communication Tool (MCT).
 The MCT includes one or more communication methods including but not limited to email, phone calls, newsletters, and recorded messages.
 Information allowed to be presented to family members is determined by the Commanding Officer (CO) of each particular unit.

 As important as chain of command is for your son or daughter in boot camp, you'll find that following the civilian chain of command after graduation will provide you with timely information, a place to ask questions, and a voice of authority about the Marine Corps lifestyle your son or daughter has chosen.